mightysabean/cv-templating/docs/tutorial.md

 - When the value of your variable does not appears in the document generated, check if you has not forgotten putting your variable inside the markers used in your template (for html {{ variable }} and for latex ((( variable ))) ).

-- If you need to write a variable inside parenthesis see for example *country* in europasscv example.
+- If you need to write a variable inside parenthesis see for example *country* in europasscv or html template examples.

-- If you need to store some of your data already formated, then better if you make a subdivision of that data putting using the name of the format as name of the variable subdivision.
+- If you need to store some of your data already formated, then better if you make a subdivision of that data using the name of the format as name of the variable subdivision.
 See xxx for an example.
 In that case is preferable that the variable in YAML will be stored using the | format.
 That permits to write in several lines using the final syntax.
+As you are writing final code syntax, you must not escape never the variable in the template.
+For instance see personal skills.